Nick-Kolowich/dsc-phase-2-project-online/README.md

 The linear model created for the training set should apply fairly well to the test data set.

 ### Initial OLS Regression Model

+Creating an initial model, which includes all non-categorical features

 <details>
     <summary> Expand </summary>